Mikescher/youtube-dl-viewer/README.md

 #### - Server Usage

 Another use case is to have your video files synchronized to a server and host a permanent instance of youtube-dl-viewer there.
-Then you can either access if via the specified port or use [nginx/apache as a reverse proxy](https://httpd.apache.org/docs/2.4/howto/reverse_proxy.html)
+Then you can either access it directly via the specified port or use [nginx/apache as a reverse proxy](https://httpd.apache.org/docs/2.4/howto/reverse_proxy.html)

 ~~~bash
 #!/bin/bash